SabaLab/diffEnrich/README.md

 *plotFoldEnrichment* generates a grouped bar plot using ggplot2 and the *ggnewscale* package.
-KEGG pathways are plotted on the y-axis and fold enrichment is plotted on the x-axis. each KEGG pathway has a bar plotting its fold enrichment in list 1 (red) and its fold enrichment in list 2 (blue).
+KEGG pathways are plotted on the y-axis and fold enrichment is plotted on the x-axis.
+Each KEGG pathway has a bar depicting its fold enrichment in list 1 (red) and its fold enrichment in list 2 (blue).
 The transparency of the bars correspond to the adjusted p-value (FDR) for the pathway’s enrichment in the given list.
 The p-value presented as text to the right of each pair of bars is the